News

 • Task: Write a letter based on the case notes, typically a referral, discharge, or update letter.

-• Word Count: The recommended word count is between 180 to 200 words.
+• Word Count: The recommended word count is between 180 and 200 words.

 • Format: The letter should include the sender's address, date, recipient's address, greeting, introduction, body, and closing.